brianmed/mojo_book/README.md

 A book on Mojolicious.. a web framework in perl.

 Please download and share this book unmodified.
-(The book is avalible under a under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.)
+(The book is avalible under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.)

 https://creativecommons.org/licenses/by-nc-nd/3.0/